This page offers guidance for running Ansys Electronics Desktop using an LSF Job Scheduler (command line; without GUI) in our CAD Compute Cluster.

 The file registry.txt included in the command line call above contains a direct reference to the anshpc license feature called ‘pool’.
 Use of a registry file is described in the Ansys help files.

 Note: There is also a “/scratch” directory variable in this file.
 With each iteration of a solution, Ansys creates temporary files where it stores data after it finishes one set of calculations.
-This data becomes the starting point for the next round of calculations, and so on, until a solution is reached.
-These files are overwritten by fresh data each time, and they can be quite large/numerous, so a scratch disk is provided on the Cluster for this activity.
+These data become the starting points for the next round of calculations, and so on, until a solution is reached.
+These temporary files are overwritten by fresh data each time, and they can be quite large/numerous, so a scratch disk is provided on the Cluster for this activity.

 Here is a copy of the example registry file contents.